spedas/pyspedas/pyspedas/cluster/README.md

 ## Cluster Mission
-The routines in this folder can be used to load data from the Cluster mission.
+The routines in this module can be used to load data from the Cluster mission.

 ### Instruments
 - Fluxgate Magnetometer (FGM)